steinhardt/website/pages/01-Projects.markdown

 <span class="tag">status</span><span class="tag-right" style="background-color: green;">ongoing</span>

 Then, of course, there's *this* project: kevinsteinhardt.net.
-I wanted to give my love of [Markdown][] somewhere to develop and fester; so I asked my friend [Stephen Radford][] to help me rejunvenate one of my old simplistic site designs into something fresh and Markdown-based.
+I wanted to give my love of [Markdown][] somewhere to develop and fester; so I asked my friend [Stephen Radford][] to help me rejuvenate one of my old simplistic site designs into something fresh and Markdown-based.

 I explain briefly how the site works *behind the scenes* on the [FAQ page](./02-faq).